Accenture/kx.as.code/docs/Deployment/Raspberry-Pi-Cluster.md

 Not on the list and not mandatory, but a nice touch is to add some luminous labels. :smile:
 ![](../assets/images/Raspberry_PI_Setup_4.jpg){: .zoom}

+!!! info
+    This guide is still a work in progress.